makidoll/MakiScreen/README.md

 ## Credit
 - [CodedRed](https://www.youtube.com/channel/UC_kPUW3XPrCCRT9a4Pnf1Tg) For ImageManager class
-- [DNx5](https://github.com/dnx5) for synchronizing the maps and optimizing the code
+- [DNx5](https://github.com/dnx5) for synchronizing the maps, optimizing the code, implementing sierra2 dithering. literally do all the hard work for me
 - [EzMediaCore](https://github.com/MinecraftMediaLibrary/EzMediaCore) for the dither algorithm